Poly(phthalaldehyde)

 Poly(phthalaldehyde), abbreviated as PPA, is a metastable stimuli-responsive polymer first synthesized in 1967.
-It has garnered significant attention during the past couple of years due to its ease of synthesis and outstanding transient and mechanical properties. for this reason, It has been exploited for a variety of applications including sensing, drug delivery, and EUV lithography.
+It has garnered significant attention during the past couple of years due to its ease of synthesis and outstanding transient and mechanical properties.
+For this reason, it has been exploited for a variety of applications including sensing, drug delivery, and EUV lithography.
 As of 2023, it is considered the only aromatic aldehyde polymerized through a living chain growth polymerization.

 Discovery and history

-Poly(phthalaldehyde) was first reported in 1967 by Chuji Aso and Sanae Tagami from the department of Organic Synthesis at Kyushu University by an addition homopolymerization reaction of aromatic o-phthalaldehyde (Figure 1).
+Poly(phthalaldehyde) was first reported in 1967 by Chuji Aso and Sanae Tagami from the department of Organic Synthesis at Kyushu University by an addition homopolymerization reaction of aromatic o-phthalaldehyde.
 This polymer, consisting of a polyacetal main chain, is still to date, the only aromatic aldehyde that can be homopolymerized through a chain-growth polymerization method.
 It is a white brittle solid with a low ceiling temperature and significant self-immolative properties.
 It has gathered significant attention in recent years especially in the development of novel responsive materials and applications.
-A summary of the main milestones representing the first report of the applications of PPA is illustrated in Figure 2.

 Synthesis techniques

 Since its first inception in 1967, many synthesis techniques have been developed and employed for the polymerization of o-phthalaldehyde.
 Most notably, living polymerization methods are among the most common and promising techniques used, as can be seen in the high number of publications in the literature depicting their usage in poly(phthalaldehyde) preparation.
-Nonetheless, three different synthesis methods will be described in this section.